django-auth-ldap/django-auth-ldap/docs/source/users.rst

     Django 1.7 and later do not directly support user profiles.
 In these versions, LDAPBackend will ignore the profile-related settings.

+Remember that if these settings don't do quite what you want, you can always use the signals described in the previous section to implement your own logic.

 Updating Users